davidfekke/fek.io/src/blog/2021-09-29/method-swizzling-in-obj-c-and-swift.md

 In out `dispatch_once` closure we create a reference to the current class by using the `Class` type and calling `[self class]`.
 Then we can create two selectors for our original method and our swizzled method.
 In Objective-C we use `@selector` method to get the reference to our method signatures.

 After defining our selectors, we will need to get the actual method reference.
 Here is where we start using the Objective-C runtime.
 We will create references for both methods using the `class_getInstanceMethod` method.
-If you are swizzling our class methods, there is a different runtime method you can use called `class_getClassMethod`.
+If you are swizzling out class methods, there is a different runtime method you can use called `class_getClassMethod`.
 Both methods take the class reference and selector references as parameters.

 Now that we have both method references, we swizzle them using the `method_exchangeImplementations` method.
 This method can also be used to swap them back.